bzlist/bzlist.net/README.md

 </div>

 The app is running at [bzlist.net](https://bzlist.net).
-The origonal version was writtin using Angular, and can be found [here](https://github.com/bzlist/bzlist.net-old).
+The origonal version was made with Angular, and can be found [here](https://github.com/bzlist/bzlist.net-old).

-There is a changelog (ish) which can be found [here](CHANGELOG.md).
+You can view the changelog [here](CHANGELOG.md).

 ## Get started